|Popular in||December||High demand for flights, 18% potential price rise|

 If you’re lucky enough to hold a ticket to The Kentucky Derby, book Louisville flights and accommodations in advance.
 The city is packed with people wearing big hats, boasting big personalities and paying big prices.
 Otherwise, cheap flights to Louisville are easy to find and visitors can enjoy a tour of Churchill Downs, honor the Babe and sip a whisky on the rocks during the off-season.

-Louisville's weather is temperate and seasonal.
-Summers are hot with cool evenings so bring along a light jacket or coat.
-Spring and summer are the wettest seasons, although rainfall is fairly constant all year round, and snow usually falls in winter, allowing for winter sports fun.
-Winter temperatures range from 27 to 43 degrees and in summer it varies between 66 and 86 degrees.
+Louisville’s weather is temperate and seasonal.
+Summers (late May to late September) are hot with cool evenings so bring along a light jacket or coat.
+March to September are the wettest seasons, although rainfall is fairly constant all year round, and snow usually falls in winter, allowing for winter sports fun.
+December to February temperatures range from 27 to 43 degrees Fahrenheit and in summer it varies between 66 and 86 degrees.

 May is the busiest time to visit Louisville thanks to the Kentucky Derby.
 If you hold tickets to the annual event, purchase Louisville flights and make accommodations well in advance.
 Aside from the Kentucky Derby, spring is a lovely time to visit Louisville.
 The weather is warm and the flowers are just blooming.